Cross-Border E-Logistics in Europe: The Key to E-commerce Success

 INTERNEL is a 3PL fulfilment center in Warsaw, Poland, supporting EU-wide shipping, pick & pack, storage, and returns management for e-commerce brands including Shopify fulfilment integration and multi-country delivery options.

-At INTERNEL, with 25 years of experience in e-commerce logistics, we’ve learned one thing quickly:
+At INTERNEL, with 25 years of experience in e-commerce logistics, we have seen that European expansion usually becomes difficult for one reason:

 The EU includes 27 countries with different customer expectations, preferred carriers, delivery options, and VAT setups.
 If you ignore these differences, cross-border shipping becomes expensive, slow, and hard to scale and returns can turn into an operational headache.